STUDENTS Policy

 obligation and the responsibility to attend school regularly and to comply with

-disability who has not complied with the District's discipline policies in a
+who has not complied with the District's discipline policies in a manner that

 to a disabled student if the student has been removed from school for more than